 Tomahawk's program is designed and intended for registered youth members and the adult leaders who will be working with them.
 Other family members or guests may visit the unit campsite with the approval of the Scoutmaster, but if they would like to camp or participate in the program, they must do so through Family Island.

 SCOUTS DEPARTING CAMP

 Scouts leaving camp early will need to do so following youth protection guidelines.
-The unit is responsible for ensuring youth protection guidelines are being followed.
 All Scouts leaving camp Monday-Friday must check out with our administrative staff at Central Services.